DhanviDesai/PIB_Scraping/README.md

 # PIB_Scraping

+To run : python wrapper.py 'year' 'whetherScrape?' 'whetherTokenize?' 'whetherAlign?'

+Pipeline : SCRAPE ---> TOKENIZE ---> ALIGN

+(Arguments : 1 is True, 0 is False.
+Arguments are added in to make it possible to work on any one of the stage in the pipeline)

+First Run : python wrapper.py 2020 1 1 1

+wrapper.py takes in 4 command line arguments:

+	1) The first one being the year to scrape, it scrapes all the months in reverse order and writes those files in All directory in the respective month.
+The file is stored as PRID-Language.txt.
+It also generates a file containing all the PRID of the websites scraped, which makes it easy to debug and access.

+	2) The second argument is for whether to scrape the specified year.
+This is added in to make it possible to tokenize or align files that are already scraped.

+	3) The third argument is for whether to tokenize the specified year.
+If true this tokenizes the files present in the default directory

+	4) The fourth argument is for whether to align the files that are tokenized in the previous stage.

 Scrape PIB website of all documents on given date , month and year.
 The required date,month and year is updated in the init function in scrap3_3.py

 sentence_extraction.py has the code for tokenization of scraped data.
 Tokenization in this file is carried out using a regular expression and not by calling the API endpoint for it.
 Only those sentences that have more than 4 words are considred and written in the file, i.e. all those sentences with either 4 or less than 4 words are discarded.
 It also creates a csv file of all the tokenized sentences from the given file.